South African coronavirus variant detected in reinfection case in Brazil

 “We observed, in the genetic sequence of the virus present in the second case, the mutation E484K, which is a mutation originally identified in South Africa and which has caused a lot of concern in the medical field, as it can hinder the action of antibodies against the virus,” Solano said.

-The study findings are awaiting peer-review and expected to be published in The Lancet medical journal.
+The study findings are expected to be published in The Lancet medical journal.
+A case report (bit.ly/39iJCnS) was published on Wednesday ahead of peer-review on the Preprints.org website.

 Researchers said the woman, who lived in the city of Salvador, was infected twice: first on May 20, and then again on Oct.
 26. Her symptoms were more powerful the second time, researchers reported.